tembo-io/trunk/cli/README.md

 --name pg_stat_statements \
 --version 1.10.0 \
 --dockerfile Dockerfile.pg_stat_statements \
---install-command \
-"cd contrib/pg_stat_statements \
-&& make install \
+--install-command make -C contrib/pg_stat_statements USE_PGXS=1 install
-&& set -x \
-&& mv /usr/local/pgsql/share/extension/* /usr/share/postgresql/15/extension \
-&& mv /usr/local/pgsql/lib/* /usr/lib/postgresql/15/lib"
 Building from path .
 Detected a Makefile, guessing that we are building an extension with 'make', 'make install...'
-Using Dockerfile at Dockerfile.pg_stat_statements Using install command /bin/sh -c cd contrib/pg_stat_statements && make install && set -x && mv /usr/local/pgsql/share/extension/* /usr/share/postgresql/15/extension && mv /usr/local/pgsql/lib/* /usr/lib/postgresql/15/lib
-Building with name pg_stat_statements
+Using Dockerfile at Dockerfile.pg_stat_statements Using install command /bin/sh -c make -C contrib/pg_stat_statements USE_PGXS=1 install Building with name pg_stat_statements
 Building with version 1.10.0
 .